A New Home Server - AOOSTAR WTR PRO N100

 However, since the server sits in my living room, the vibration noise became unbearable during quiet nighttime.
 After a quick Google search, I found that some people add velcro strips to their NAS to reduce vibration.

-I tried a simple solution: adding furniture feet from IKEA to the sides of the drive bays.
+I tried another simple solution: adding furniture feet from IKEA to the sides of the drive bays.
 This modification practically eliminated the vibration!
 When the drives are spinning but not being actively accessed, the server is now nearly inaudible.

 Final Thoughts